 Your car repair bills or insurance payment for a totaled vehicle may be handled by your insurance company or the other driver’s company.
 This depends upon the other driver’s liability insurance and available insurance you have, such as collision coverage.

 Repair or Replace?
-This is a frequent question, and sometimes a close call.
+This is a frequent question and sometimes a close call.
 Don’t be too sentimental about these things; make a smart decision.
-Have the car completely checked out before you start repairs.
+Have the car thoroughly checked out before you start repairs.
 The insurance company has the option to repair or replace your car.
-Sometimes you can influence their decision.
+Sometimes, you can influence their decision.
 Don’t try to repair a car that should be totaled.
-Don’t sign off on a repair job until you are sure the shop has gotten everything fixed.
+Don’t sign off on a repair job until you are sure the shop has fixed everything.

 You do not have to repair a repairable car.
 You can get paid for the value of repairs to your car, keep the money, and not repair your car.
 Your option.

 Salvage Value.
 A totaled car may still have a salvage value.
-If you decide to keep a totaled car, the insurance company would owe you market value minus salvage value.
+If you keep a totaled car, the insurance company owes you market value minus salvage value.

 Loss of Use.
 This is the time between the crash and when the insurance company makes you a reasonable offer for your vehicle.
 That may be the equivalent of your rental car charges.
 If you did not rent a car, you still have lost the usage of your vehicle for that time period.
 The insurance company owes you for that.